tadghh/tadghh/README.md

 <span align="center">
 Currently in my final year of the Business Information Tech program at Red River College.
-My goal is to live a life of learning, helping others along the way.
+Aiming to live a life of learning, helping others along the way.
 Focused on software development, producing clean and performant solutions.
 </span>

 <h2 >Skills</h2>